 The adolescent stage early teen years is also a stage typically characterized by many new changes and experiences.
 Social relationships are especially important to them at this age and they want to be treated like everyone else.
 Encourage open and honest conversation with your adolescent child about epilepsy and what that means for them.
-Contact your local Epilepsy Alliance America member, for resources on online discussion groups they can join to meet peers also living with epilepsy.
+Contact Epilepsy Alliance Florida for resources on online discussion groups they can join to meet peers also living with epilepsy.